 Stable R&D tax credits

-In February, Labour released a Business Partnership for Growth prospectus, pledging to keep the current R&D tax credits structure through the next parliament.
-They noted:
+We suspected that R&D tax relief would remain the same when Labour released their Business Partnership for Growth prospectus, pledging to maintain the current R&D tax credits structure through the next parliament, noting:

 “There has been far too much chopping and changing in recent years, with five changes this parliament alone.
 To provide stability, Labour will maintain the current structure of R&D tax credits over the next parliament, while cracking down on fraudulent claims and those made in error.”